 A decentralised blockchain solution to online storage is the only way that we can take advantage of this unused space in a secure manner.
 For example, a recent ICO of Filecoin raised a record of $257m for its decentralised storage concepts.
 They will no doubt be happily be taking on the established giants in the cloud storage space.

-There is great potential for the use of Blockchain technology in the sharing economy.
+There is great potential for the use of cryptocurrency and blockchain technology in the sharing economy.
 From AirBnB to Uber, there is scope for growth with decentralised solutions where those who want to share something can match up with those who are doing the sharing.

 Similarly, there is the opportunity for platform co-operativism.
 This means that those who intend to use the platform and those that profit from it can be the same individuals.
 This can encourage users to make sure that the decentralised platform works to the benefit of everyone.